recursion-ninja/bv-little-qc-defect/README.md

 The test-suite ensures that all type-class instances are "lawful" and that data-structure specific functionality is well defined.

 The `TestSuite.hs` file contains the specification.
-It can be run by invoking either of the following commands:
+It can be run by invoking any of the following commands:

+  * `cabal new-test`

   * `cabal test`